Ron Koppelberger

 Supernatural Ease

 The delicate touch of the endless eternal twilight horizon lit the mid point between dark and light on 531- G, daydreams and cold coffee filled the days with the fruit of long passions and an aching desire to see spring blossoms rather than Krokus bloom and weed.
 Hunter Nobel stretched his tired legs and stood up from the metal folding chair.
 He thought of home and the sun, the earths sun, steady, bright and forever.
 She hadn’t wanted to come to the new west as they called it, she hadn’t wanted him to go to the new frontier either.
+She had stood before him, haughty, emerald eyed and lanky with auburn hair, hands on hips with a defiant look on her face.
+“You don’t need to go to that Damn planet Hunter, we have everything we want here on earth!” she had proclaimed with a gentle nod of her head.
+The argument had lasted two hours and in the end he had watched her walk out of his life.

 The sky bleed spears of crimson stain and to the rear all was pitch black.
 Gathering his camp he moved toward the distant horizon.
 The whisper of forgotten ghosts caressed the landscape and ruffled the endless sea of Krokus; the flowers had been the settlers choice and they flourished with a supernatural ease like everything else on 531.
 In the distance bright stars glimmered and called for the discovery of other worlds, other lands and adventures, adventures in darkness and light, heaven and hell, sought diversities that sang the songs of lonely and populated worlds.